canyon289/canyon289.github.io/dev/content/articles/Pivoting.md

 Title: A Pivot
 Date: 2016-10-01 10:20
-Category: General
+Category: Life
-Tags: General
+Tags: Life
 Slug: APivot
 Authors: Ravin Kumar
-Status: published
+Status: Published

 Originally when I started this blog I was frustrated with the Data Science Interview process, having been in it for a number of months.
 However,